 Edward G. Boehm, Jr. Graduate Program in Education

-This graduate program prepares individuals to assume leadership roles in program development, pedagogical innovations, and best practices implementation, which holistically address positive child developmental outcomes in all domains.
+The M.Ed. in Early Childhood Education Leadership prepares individuals to take a leadership role in program development, pedagogical innovations, and best practices implementation, which holistically address positive child developmental outcomes in all domains.

 Class Delivery Format for the Master of Education

 The master’s degree course schedule has been designed with consideration for working practitioners.
 The cohort program will operate on a six-credit per semester schedule.
 Classes will meet twice per course for a full day (Saturday 9 a.m.-4 p.m.).
 The rest of the class time will be online.